matomo-org/developer-documentation/docs/master/Piwik/Url.md

 ### `redirectToUrl()` <a name="redirectToUrl"></a>

-Redirects the user to the specified URL
+Redirects the user to the specified URL.

 #### Signature